mongodb-partners/Amplify_APIGW_Atlas_for_startup/README.md

     cd frontend
     ```

-    Add the URL you retrieved in the above test step to the TodoList.jsx script:
+    Add the URL you retrieved in the above test step to the atlas_for_startup/src/TodoList.tsx script:

     ```javascript